simsonbaroi/newhosp/replit.md

 - **2025-01-25**: RESPONSIVE: Enhanced button text sizing to prevent overflow on mobile devices
 - **2025-01-25**: Applied consistent responsive design across Database, Outpatient, and Inpatient sections
 - **2025-01-25**: ADDED: "Limb and Brace" category to Outpatient section with 8 medical items (braces, supports, aids)
+- **2025-01-25**: UPDATED: Complete Inpatient categories replacement with 19 comprehensive categories as requested
+- **2025-01-25**: Added detailed medical items for all Inpatient categories including specialized procedures and equipment

 ## Project Architecture
 - **Frontend**: React with TypeScript, using shadcn/ui components and wouter for routing